sonosaurus/sonobus/doc/README_MAC.txt

 between users (peer-to-peer).

 PRESS Connect to Group!
-If others are already in the group you should see them show up and you'll be able to hear each other.
+If others are already in the group you should see them show up and you'll be able to hear other.
 Otherwise, you will see a message indicating that you are waiting for others to join.
 You can adjust the levels that you hear the others with the volume sliders, or adjust the stereo panning with the Pan button (and popup